 Interested in baptism for your child at Saint Raymond?
 Wonderful!
 We look forward to welcoming your child into our Catholic community.
 To schedule a time for a baptism, please fill out this form and submit to the parish office.
 One note – there are no baptisms during Lent.

 Once you have filled in the form, please contact the parish office by email at firstname.lastname@example.org or phone at 650-323-1755.
+One of our clergy members will be glad to help you prepare for this beautiful sacrament.

 The confession (or disclosure) of sins, even from a simply human point of view, frees us and facilitates our reconciliation with others.
 Through such an admission man looks squarely at the sins he is guilty of, takes responsibility for them, and thereby opens himself again to God and to the communion of the Church in order to make a new future possible.
 (CCC 1455*)